apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 When tokens are no longer needed, the service can be told to revoke a token.
-Continuing the YARN example, after an application finishes the YARN RM can revoke every token marshalled into the application launch request.
+Continuing the YARN example, after an application finishes the YARN RM can revoke every token marshaled into the application launch request.
 At which point there's no risk associated with that token being compromised.